-Quantity Units

-21.33095 tons

-0.0091 [11] tons

-21.33095
+Disclosure Quantity Units Total weight of hazardous waste generated 21.33095 [9] tons Total weight of hazardous waste transported 0.0091 [11] tons [0] Deta provided by NDC 0.0001

-[9] Data provided by NPG
+[9] Data provided by NPG [11] Total weight of hazardous waste transported and disposed

-[11] Total weight of hazardous waste transported and disposed What is the impact and Which stakeholders are Management Approach where does it occur? affected?
+What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Hazardous wastes JV Consortium Hazardous wastes are being • generated during operation collected by supply vessels Field employees • and are properly handled in the FPSO include oil Government • until the final disposal facility. waste, oil- contaminated • Community materials, wastes with lead and mercury compounds, pathological or infectious explosives wastes, and expired medicines.
-What are the risk/s Which stakeholders are Management Approach identified? affected?
-Improper handling of The Operator is strict about JV Consortium • hazardous wastes from the hazardous waste disposal Field employees • FPSO can cause pollution to and regularly reports its Government • the ocean and may lead to generated wastes in the • Community FPSO in the quarterly and filing of fines and penalties by the DENR. annual Compliance Monitoring Report and Self- Monitoring Reports to the DENR and the DOE.
+Which stakeholders are affected?
+Management Approach Hazardous wastes generated during operation in the FPSO include oil waste, oil- contaminated materials, wastes with lead and mercury compounds, pathological or infectious wastes, explosives and expired medicines.
+JV Consortium Field employees Government Community Hazardous wastes are being collected by supply vessels and are properly handled until the final disposal facility.
+What are the risk/s identified?
+Which stakeholders are affected?
+Management Approach Improper handling of hazardous wastes from the FPSO can cause pollution to the ocean and may lead to JV ConsortiumField employeesGovernmentCommunity The Operator is strict about hazardous waste disposal and regularly reports its generated wastes in the FPSO in the quarterly and filing of fines and penalties by the DENR. annual Compliance Monitoring Report and Self- Monitoring Reports to the DENR and the DOE.
 What are the opportunity/ies identified?
 Which stakeholders are affected Management Approach Sustainable hazardous waste disposal can be achieved by recycling and adapting new technologies to reduce hazardous waste.
 JV Consortium Field employees Government Community Oil and gas industry The Operator regularly monitors hazardous waste generation and disposal in the FPSO and are open to finding alternative ways to enhance sustainable hazardous waste management.